YYHEggEgg/csharp-Protoshift/README.md

 EN | [中文](docs/README_CN.md)

+csharp-Protoshift is an advanced, manageable compatibility layer for a certain anime game.

 **Note**: We always welcome contributors to the project.
 But before making contributions, please read our [Contributing note](CONTRIBUTING.md) carefully.

 ## Current Features

 - Basic Protoshift functionality.
 It can enhance the compatibility of certain secondary game servers.
 - Simple proxy server management commands.
 - Automatic compilation and execution of Windy (lua) scripts.
 The image below shows the `welcome-to-csharp-Protoshift.lua` configuration that is enabled by default in `config_example.json`.
-You can disable it by setting `#/WindyConfig/OnlineExecWindyMode` to `Disabled`.
+You can disable it by setting `#/WindyConfig/OnlineExecWindys/[0]/OnlineExecMode` to `Disabled`.

   ![Windy Preview](csharp-Protoshift/Images/windy_welcome-to-csharp-Protoshift.jpg)